Mayor-President Melvin "Kip" Holden

 District 1 covers the northern part of the parish and generally runs north of a line that includes Heck Young Road, Lavey Lane, Petit Road, Comite Drive, Dyer Road, McCullough Road and Denham Road.

 Trae Welch currently serves as Zachary City Prosecutor and practices law in Zachary.
+Mr. Welch is also Chairman of the Baton Rouge Metropolitan Airport Commission.
 He is a former Baker Councilman and former member of the Baker Planning/Zoning Board.
 He and his wife, Lynn own and operate the Jack and Jill’s Children Boutique in Zachary.
 They have a two year old son, Quaid.

 Legislative Aide is Lisa Rioux.